July 23, 2019

 |Prerequisites||HMS205 Pathophysiology & Microbiology; CHM208 Chinese Herbal Medicine & Formulae 3|

-Students will also be introduced to the chemistry and pharmacology of Chinese herbal medicine.
-The unit will present information on how plants produce chemicals, the chemical composition and active constituents of specific Chinese herbal medicines, and the availability of these constituents in herbal preparations.
-The mechanisms by which medicinal plants act on the human body will be examined, including the metabolic pathways of active constituents, their sites of action, and potential for interaction and toxicity.
+Students also explore the chemistry and pharmacology of specific Chinese herbal medicines including their active constituents and herbal preparations.
+Students examine the mechanisms by which medicinal plants act on the human body including the metabolic pathways of active constituents, their sites of action, and potential for interaction and toxicity.
 Issues relating to the scheduling of herbal medicines, adverse reactions to herbal medicines, and interactions between Western pharmaceuticals and Chinese medicinal substances will also be examined.